ctroutman23/roof-replacement-prospect-scale/README.md

 <p>Pandas is a python library that allows us to read in, clean, filter, and manipulate data.
 Using pandas, we can set up, clean, and draw the results we want from our data within a single python file.</p>

-<p>Once you've cloned the repository, set up your virtual environment, and installed pandas; then you're ready to run the <code>main.py</code> file on your machine.</p>
+<p>Once you've cloned the repository, set up your virtual environment, and install pandas; then you're ready to run the <code>main.py</code> file on your machine.</p>

 <h3>Expected Output</h3>